drhsqlite/fossil-mirror/www/gitusers.md

 ## <a id="dhead"></a> Detached HEAD State

-The SQL indexes in Fossil which we brought up above have a very useful side benefit: you cannot have a [detached HEAD state][gdh] in Fossil, the source of untold pain and data loss in Git.
+The SQL indexes in Fossil which we brought up above have a useful side benefit: you cannot have a [detached HEAD state][gdh] in Fossil, the source of untold pain and data loss in Git.
 It simply cannot be done in Fossil, because the indexes always let us find our way back into the hash tree.

-## <a id="slcom"></a> Summary Line Convention In Commit Comments
+## <a id="slcom"></a> Summary Line Convention in Commit Comments

 The Git convention of a [length-limited summary line][lsl] at the start of commit comments is not enforced or obeyed by default in Fossil.